-We publish fiction, non-fiction, and poetry for adults.
+We publish fiction, non-fiction, and poetry for adults written by women who leave traces within their readers.
 We are agnostic on length, form and genre while caring deeply about quality, diversity and relevance.
 We believe those who write from the margins, out of step with trend and who defy classification, have most to share.
 Hence, the covers of our books are red: the colour of vibrancy, danger and courage.
+As Virgina Woolf set up Hogarth Press, we publish our own works as well as those of other women writers.

 Featured Publications